ToniWonKanobi/allisoncraigdds/README.md

 # allisoncraigdds.com

-Professional site for Allison, located here: <http://allisoncraigdds.com>
+This is the repository for Allison's professional site, located here: <http://allisoncraigdds.com>